State v. J.A. – First Degree Rape

 It’s no secret that sex offenses are investigated, prosecuted, and sentenced aggressively in North Carolina and at the federal level.
 Anyone being investigated for an alleged sex crime should contact a defense lawyer immediately, even if charges have not yet been filed.
 The consequences of a sex offense charge are steep the public often rushes to blame the accused; the consequences of a sex crime conviction are much worse involving substantial potential prison time and sex offender registry requirements.

-North Carolina requires that individuals who are convicted of certain sex offenses as well as certain criminal offenses involving minors to register and comply with the North
+North Carolina requires that individuals who are convicted of certain sex offenses, as well as certain criminal offenses involving minors, register and comply with the North

 Carolina Sex Offender and Public Protection Registration Programs.

 Convictions for sexually-based offenses that will trigger registration requirements include, among others:

 Registration requirements will last for a period of years – 30 – or for the life of the person required to register, depending on the circumstances of the crime and the actual charge of which he or she is convicted.